storacha/specs/pail.md

 /** A shard is just a list of entries, and some config */ interface Shard {
-  /** Max key length (in UTF-8 encoded characters) - default 64 */
+  /** Shard compatibility version. */
-  maxKeyLength: number
+  version: number
+  /**
+   * Characters allowed in keys, referring to a known character set.
+   * e.g. "ascii" refers to the printable ASCII characters in the code range 32-126.
+   */
+  keyChars: string
-  /** Max encoded shard size in bytes - default 512 KiB */
+  /** Max key size in bytes - default 4096 bytes. */
-  maxSize: number
+  maxKeySize: number
+  /** The key prefix from the root to this shard. */
+  prefix: string
+  /** The entries in this shard. */
   entries: ShardEntry[]
 }